cynthianekesa/linear_regression_model/README.md

 Make sure you reload the endpoint server before opening the Flutter app.

-The test the 8 inputs in the test fields.
+Then test the 8 inputs in the test fields.

 Press predict to get the quality of the wine.